sccbioinformatics/SCC_CSENS_docs/docs/index.md

 i.e you don't need the `.lunarc.lu.se` part.

 ## Where do I put my data?

 Storage is expensive, so what we have should be used efficiently.
 There are two main folders on COSMOS-SENS:

-`/scale/gr01/shared/raw/<userid>`
-and
-`/scale/gr01/shared/processed/<userid>`
+Your `home` folder will contain a folder called `backup`.

-#### /raw
+#### /home/<userid>/backup
 This is where you can put raw fastq files. **This folder is limited to 400Tb and is backed up to a mirror nightly**.
 Please make sure that fastq files are gzipped.

-### /processed
+### /home/<userid>
-This is where intermediate files should be placed.
-For example the output from your pipelines that process the data from fastq files.
+Intermediate files should be placed outside the backup folder.
+For example, the output from your pipelines that process fastq files.
 If you use any of the nf-core pipelines, make sure you delete the `work` folder which is normally full of stuff you don't need.
 If your own pipeline produces SAM files, delete them afterwards of they have been converted to BAM.

-**This folder is not backed up!** Anything you produced here should be reproducible from your data in `/raw` and your scripts in `/home/<userid>`.

 ## Modules
 Software at LUNARC is organised into modules which are loaded when needed, usually when a job is submitted. a rundown of the module system can be seen [here](https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_modules/), but lets load bowtie2 as an example: